A complex and sophisticated classic

 - A lemon slice or zest for garnish

-Instructions for use
+Instructions

 - Fill a tube glass with ice cubes.